saltstack/salt-install-guide/docs/topics/upgrade-to-onedir.rst

        instructions for the **onedir** version of the package.
 See :ref:`install-by-operating-system-index` for the specific commands.

 #.
-After the repository file is updated, upgrade your Salt packages.
+After the repository file is updated, import the |release| GPG key.

+   .. include:: _includes/gpg-keys.rst

+#.
+Upgrade your Salt packages.

    After upgrading your Salt packages, your Salt services should automatically restart.
 If you need to restart them manually for any reason, you can use